friemen/reactor/README.md

 **time** -- Create a signal that holds the current time in milliseconds.

+### Functions applying to Signals as well as Event Sources

+**pass** -- Creates a reactive that handles propagation/processing in a different thread.

 ### Functions applying to Event Sources

 **raise-event!** -- Creates a new occurence.
 The event will be propagated to all followers.